remorses/vitro/README.md

     -   Zero config typescript, babel, css support
     -   Incremental compilation
     -   React Fast refresh
-    -   Awesome Nextjs plugins like `next-transpile-modules`, `next-images` and more

 ### Features missing from storybook (in progress)